philtipping31/PP2---GuessTheLyrics/README.md

 ### Validator Testing

 - HTML
-  - Checked all pages through the official [W3C validator] - I had issues with trailing slashes which CodeAnywhere seemed to add when saving and auto formatting.
+  - Checked all pages through the official [W3C validator](https://validator.w3.org/nu/#textarea) - I had issues with trailing slashes which CodeAnywhere seemed to add when saving and auto formatting.
 This was the same for my PP1.
 No other errors were shown other than a warning for no text in a <h3> element for the lyrics.
 I added the text "loading lyrics" for slower servers that are waiting for the javascript to load in.

 ![HTML Check](assets/readme/html-validator.png)

 - CSS
-  - No errors were found when passing through the official [W3C CSS Validation Service]
+  - No errors were found when passing through the official [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/validator)

 ![CSS Check](assets/readme/css-validator.png)

 - JavaScript
-  -
+  - I ran my Javascript code through [JSHint](https://jshint.com/)

+![JSHint Check]

 - Lighthouse
   - I ran my project through lighthouse to ensure the accessibility level was to a high standard on all pages.
   - The performance was in the middle region so I moved the Google Fonts link from the html document to the css document.
 I also changed the background image from jpg to webp.